 There was much to do from start to finish of the event.
 Members from the Church of God helped arrange kiosks, set up booths, unloaded trucks with materials, arranged and distributed informational booklets and pamphlets, and most importantly greeted Festival goers with warm smiles and conversation.
 Ms. Civil, along with many exhibitors, expressed gratitude for the volunteers’ assistance and hard work in helping with the Festival.
 A member and volunteer from the Church of God, Dominique Letang, shared, “It feels great to be a part of such a great mission and to know that we helped make a difference in shedding light on the growing literacy crisis here in New York City.”

-Church of God volunteers will continue to support its community by enthusiastically serving with the heart of God the Mother.
+Church of God volunteers will continue to support its community by enthusiastically serving their neighbors with the heart of God the Mother.